Working in partnership with NHS Supply Chain to protect lone workers

-One of the highest risk categories is people who work in a patient’s or service user’s own home such as district nurses, midwives and health visitors.
-The priority for health workers is being able to summon emergency help with the utmost discretion.
+One of the highest risk categories is people who work in a patient’s or service user’s own home, such as district nurses, midwives and health visitors.
+The priority for healthcare lone workers in these situations is being able to summon emergency help with the utmost discretion.

 Planning for safety

 Before visiting a location, health workers must have up-to-date information of known risks.
 This may include whether there is an animal in the house, the individual’s behaviour (for instance, if there is drug or alcohol use), and the physical environment.

 Yellow Alert lets healthcare lone workers leave a recorded message with the ARC, including details about their location and any concerns.
 This information will be accessed in the event of a Red Alert being triggered and can save valuable time should a problem occur.

 Many NHS and healthcare organisations have already deployed Safe Hub.